Our Future Path! A plan for a better world!

 There is also a vast amount of negative advertising, exaggerations, fake news, and outright lies that come from the candidates and their supporters.
 It has been said that knowledge (facts, information and skills) is power.
 However, that only works when the facts and information are true.
 When they are false, we lose power.

-Studies have shown that people will often believe what they first hear, even if they later learn that what they heard is not true.
+Studies have shown that we will often believe what we first hear, even if we later learn that what we heard is not true.
 This and many other manipulative tricks can lead too many of us to vote for the biggest liars and cheats.
-Electing liars and cheats leads to government corruption and a lot of wasted taxpayer money.
+Electing liars and cheats leads to government corruption and to the waste of a lot of our taxpayer money.

 We also have vastly different election laws in different states.
 There are differences in voter ID requirements, early voting hours and locations, mail in ballot eligibility and processing rules, access to drop boxes, election day voting hours and locations.
 In some cases, these differences are meant to suppress the votes of specific voters.
 Even when these differences are not meant to suppress voters, the differences from state to state can make elections more confusing and make them either more or less fair for certain voters.